 Logs are pushed to cloud whenever the device comes online and if there is past case data waiting for upload.
 As soon as user provides his credentials and if past case data is available all the logs are pushed to cloud.
 Refer section 6.10 upload module for more technical details

 Since the application is designed to run on offline mode, a reminder is set every day at least twice in a day when user opens app and comes to home screen to sign in so that the past data collected is pushed to cloud.
 If the data is not pushed to cloud the case logs are deleted in 30 days locally.
+For every 12 hours user can see fly message to upload the data up to 30 days.
 Once the logs are uploaded to cloud it is deleted in local device database.
 If the logs and case details are not uploaded to cloud within 30 days, application will display message to user to connect internet within 24 hours.
-And if the device is not connected within 24 hour then system will block the application to use and use has to connect forcibly to internet to push the logs.
+And if the device is not connected within 24 hours, then system will block the application to use and user has to connect forcibly to internet to push the logs.

 Error log/ Exception Logs